Old Synagogue (Kraków): History

 The synagogue was completely devastated and ransacked by the Germans during World War II.
 Its artwork and Jewish relics, looted.
 During the occupation, the synagogue was used as a warehouse.
 In 1943, 30 Polish hostages were executed at its wall.

+Museum

 The Old Synagogue was renovated from 1956 to 1959 and currently operates as a museum.
 It is a division of the Historical Museum of Kraków, with particular focus on Kraków's Jews.
 The exhibits are divided into themes dealing with birth, prayer rituals, diet, divorce and death.
 The women's prayer room (Ezrat Nashim), dating back to the 17th century, is often used to hold temporary exhibitions.
+Its director is Michał Niezabitowski; and the curator is Eugeniusz Duda.